 In order to implement the removal of cumulative voting, the Company proposes to delete the references to cumulative voting in the EIGHTH and ELEVENTH Article in the Company's Restated Certificate of Incorporation and to add the following sentence at the end of the EIGHTH Article, "No stockholder shall have the right to cumulate votes in the election of directors."
-The foregoing amendment of the Restated Charter has been approved by our Board but is subject to stockholder approval.

 Appendix A to this proxy statement includes the full text of the Restated Charter.
 Because this Proposal provides only a summary of the proposed amendments contained in the Restated Charter, it may not contain all of the information that is important to you.
 Accordingly, you should read the Restated Charter carefully before you decide how to vote.
-The foregoing general description of the Restated Charter is qualified in its entirety by reference to the full text of the Restated Charter, which is set forth in Appendix A to this proxy statement.
+The foregoing general description of the

+Restated Charter is qualified in its entirety by reference to the full text of the Restated Charter, which is set forth in Appendix A to this proxy statement.

-If the foregoing amendment is approved by the requisite vote of the stockholders, we will file the Restated Charter with the Delaware Secretary of State as soon as reasonably practicable after the Annual Meeting to give effect to such amendments.
+If the foregoing amendments are approved by the requisite vote of the stockholders, we will file the Restated Charter with the Delaware Secretary of State as soon as reasonably practicable after the Annual Meeting to give effect to such amendments.
 These amendments will become effective upon filing the Restated Charter with the Delaware Secretary of State.
 The Restated Charter will also contain the amendments discussed below under Proposal Four if such proposal is approved at the Annual Meeting.